pannous/jini-plugin/README.md

-# Jini: copilot plugin for all Jetbrains IDEs
+# Jini: Copilot Plugin for all Jetbrains IDEs

 Copilot X like features for Jetbrains IDEs using ChatGpt and GPT-4: